StefanoAllesina/BSD-QBio3/docs/index.md

 ## Preparing your laptop

 We are going to start working right away.
 Therefore, it is very important you **prepare your laptop** for the boot camp before you leave for MBL.
+This will take you about one hour, so schedule accordingly.

 You will work on your laptop all day long. **If you don't have a laptop, please contact Stefano or Stephanie immediately**.

-### All platforms

-We're going to have students using Windows, OSX, and Linux.
-Whatever your platform, make sure to:
+### Installation of `R` and `R` packages

 *   **Install R**: go to [this page](https://cran.rstudio.com/), download the file corresponding to your platform, and install it.
 (Here's a [video](https://www.youtube.com/watch?v=5ZbjUEg4a1g) explaining how to install R and RStudio in Windows; [here](https://www.youtube.com/watch?v=5rp9bkc68y0) for Mac OSX)